react-native-community/discussions-and-proposals/proposals/0000-reduce-fragmentation.md

 Properties that apply only to visible elements containing text or numbers

-- [ ] `selectionEnd`. unsigned long: Returns / Sets the end index of the selected text.
+- [ ] [`selectionEnd`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#selectionend). unsigned long: Returns / Sets the end index of the selected text.
 When there's no selection, this returns the offset of the character immediately following the current text input cursor position.
-- [ ] `selectionStart`. unsigned long: Returns / Sets the beginning index of the selected text.
+- [ ] [`selectionStart`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#selectionstart). unsigned long: Returns / Sets the beginning index of the selected text.
 When nothing is selected, this returns the position of the text input cursor (caret) inside of the <input> element.
-- [ ] `selectionDirection`. string: Returns / Sets the direction in which selection occurred.
+- [ ] [`selectionDirection`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#selectiondirection). string: Returns / Sets the direction in which selection occurred.
 Possible values are: forward (the selection was performed in the start-to-end direction of the current locale), backward (the opposite direction) or none (the direction is unknown).
-- [ ] `value`. string: Returns / Sets the current value of the control.
+- [ ] [`value`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#value). string: Returns / Sets the current value of the control.
 If the user enters a value different from the value expected, this may return an empty string.

 ### Methods

-- [ ] `select()`.
+- [ ] [`select()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/select).
 Selects all the text in the input element, and focuses it so the user can subsequently replace all of its content.
-- [ ] `setSelectionRange()`.
+- [ ] [`setSelectionRange()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/setSelectionRange).
 Selects a range of text in the input element (but does not focus it).
-- [ ] `showPicker()`.
+- [ ] [`showPicker()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/showPicker).
 Shows a browser picker for date, time, color, and files.

 ### Events

 Listen to these events using `addEventListener()` or by assigning an event listener to the oneventname property of this interface:

-- [ ] `input`.
+- [ ] [`input`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event).
 Fires when the value of an `<input>`, `<select>`, or `<textarea>` element has been changed.
 Note that this is actually fired on the HTMLElement interface and also applies to contenteditable elements, but we've listed it here because it is most commonly used with form input elements.
 Also available via the `onInput` prop.
-- [ ] `invalid`.
+- [ ] [`invalid`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/invalid_event).
 Fired when an element does not satisfy its constraints during constraint validation.
 Also available via the `onInvalid` prop.
-- [ ] `selectionchange` event **P1**.
+- [ ] [`selectionchange`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/selectionchange_event) event.
 Fires when the text selection in a <input> element has been changed.
 Also available via the `onSelectionChange` prop.

 ## HTMLTextAreaElement